Physical Therapy

 uncomfortable or unstable.
 In many cases, the challenge is not strength alone—it is

-rebuilding tolerance to load in a safe, structured way.
+rebuilding tolerance to load .

 The AlterG treadmill may allow you to:

-- practice walking earlier in recovery
+- Practice walking earlier in recovery

-- gradually increase weight-bearing over time
+- Gradually increase weight-bearing over time

-- maintain cardiovascular conditioning while healing
+- Maintain cardiovascular conditioning while healing

-- improve walking mechanics in a supported setting
+- Improve walking mechanics in a supported setting

-- progress toward full land-based activity step by step
+- Progress toward full land-based activity step by step

 For runners, AlterG may support a structured return-to-running progression by allowing